If you love chicken Noodle Soup. You’ll love Chicken & Spaetzle Soup.

-The bottom of the pot should be clean by the time you’re done otherwise the fond may burn giving your soup a bitter taste.
+The bottom of the pot should be clean by the time you’re done otherwise, the fond may burn to give your soup a bitter taste.

 Spaetzle: homemade, Dry or bagged mix

-Spaetzle can be found in all types of cuisine throughout Eastern Europe but I think is mostly thought of when talking about German recipes.
+Spaetzle can be found in all types of cuisine throughout Eastern Europe but I think is mainly thought of when talking about German recipes.

-It’s fairly easy to make as the ingredients are mixed together then pushed through holes into hot salted water then stirred until the noodles float.
+It’s relatively easy to make as the ingredients are mixed together then, pushed through holes into hot salted water then stirred until the noodles float.
 You can use a gadget specifically made to make spaetzle (pictured below) or you can use a cheese grater or even a Potato Ricer (pictured Above) as I did.

-I’ll admit the hardest part is getting the consistency of the batter just right.
-To runny and it will just pour out, too thick and it will taste gummy and come out uneven.
+I’ll admit the most challenging part is getting the consistency of the batter just right.
+Too runny, and it will just pour out.
+Too thick, and it will taste gummy and come out uneven.
 I’ll leave a link of a recipe on how to make your own below.

 There are also powdered mixes that you can just add water and stir.

-On the other hand you can just cheat a little bit and buy Dry Spaetzle in a bag.
+On the other hand, you can cheat a little bit and buy Dry Spaetzle in a bag.
 I actually prefer the dry version because it can sit in the broth and absorb the stack as it cooks.